Last Updated: 01/06/2020 | January 6, 2020

 Then you’ll be able to travel.
 The stars need to align a little more, and things need to be a little less busy.

-But, here is a secret: it will never be the right time to travel.
+But here’s a secret: it’s never going to be the right time to travel.

 Today might not be the perfect day — but neither is tomorrow.

-Tomorrow, there will still be bills to pay.
+Tomorrow, there will still be more bills to pay.

-Tomorrow, there will still be someone’s wedding to attend or a birthday party to go to.
+Tomorrow, there will still be someone’s wedding or birthday party to attend.

-Tomorrow, there will still be planning to do.
+Tomorrow, there will still be more planning to do.